-Staff in the Facilities Management & Planning Department are aware that the indoor environmental quality (IEQ) of offices, classrooms, labs, assembly areas, conference rooms, and other areas needs to be safe, healthy, and comfortable for teaching and learning.
+Staff in the Facilities Management & Planning Department and the Institute for Sustainable Practices are aware that the indoor environmental quality (IEQ) of offices, classrooms, labs, assembly areas, conference rooms, and other areas needs to be safe, healthy, and comfortable for teaching and learning.
 Typically, construction of new and/or remodeled rooms features materials and finishes that preclude the establishment of harmful bacteria, fungus, mold, and various other biological growth.
 Indoor environmental air quality includes maintaining fresh air treatment and adequate air flow into buildings, providing state-of-the-art air temperature controls, and providing adequate air movement and filtration.
 Periodic indoor air quality monitoring and testing indicate that IEQ standards are maintained at or above current OSHA and ASHRAE standards.